elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 # V 1.48
 ## Overview
-Bring DBaas control plane to ver 1.48, introduce MSSQL plus the new V2 instances and storage.
+In this release we introduce MSSQL, the new Openstack V2 instance flavors and volume types giving even better performance and price efficiency.

 ## New features
 The upgrades come with a bunch of new features, such as:
-* MSSQL
+* MSSQL in Standalone and Always On versions
-  * Lifecycle management
+* Lifecycle management, database upgrades
-  * Improved auto failover
+* Improved automatic datastore failover handling
-* Change volume type
+* Change existing storage volume type and size
-* Change password for account
+* Account password management
+* Choose new V2 node flavors with improved performance
 * Mobile UI
 * Datastore overview page paging and filtering
 * Implement date picking for DBgrowth
+* Terraform provider upgrade allowing automated datastore and firewall management

+ ## Important fixes
+* Fixed a problem where DNS name for datatore nodes occasionally disappeared.

 # V 1.47
 ## Overview